 What is a Notice of Assignment?

 The Notice of Assignment is a simple letter that the factor company will send to your customers whose invoices you are factoring.
 The notice informs your customers in writing that the accounts receivable have been assigned and future payments should be made payable to the factoring company.
 The notice will also include a remittance address so your customer can change their payment information.

 Most importantly, the Notice of Assignment is a legal explanation to your customers that any payments they make to you instead of to the factor (payment over notice) will not satisfy their obligation.
 If your customer chooses to ignore the notice or fails to update their payment information, the factor may hold them liable for amounts they have misdirected.

 While many factors will require your customers to sign and return a copy of the notice to acknowledge receipt, this is not always required.
-Instead, the Notice of Assignment may include language that considers your customer’s continued use of your services to constitute agreement to the notice.
+Instead, the Notice of Assignment may include language that considers your customer’s continued use of your services to constitute an agreement to the notice.
 A Notice of Assignment may only be revoked if the factor sends a signed and notarized release notification to your customers.
 They will do this if you choose not to factor that account any longer or you end your factoring relationship, AND if the account has no outstanding balance, in either case.

 Why do Factoring Companies Notify Your Customers?